-The monastic buildings have a four-wing layout with a courtyard on a plan similar to a square.
-Originally they had only two wings – on the east and south side of the courtyard.
-The west wing was erected only in the 16th century, when the monastery already served as a gymnasium.
-Unfortunately, little is known about its condition from before the reconstruction in the 19th century.
-The east wing housed a small refectory and library, and the south kitchen and a great refectory.
-The rooms were stellar and net vaulted, while the cloisters, the refectory and even the kitchen had diamond vaults.
-The chapter house with a beautiful stellar vault supported on one pillar was in the south-eastern corner.
-Until 1487, the construction of the monastery floor was completed, with cells for 53 monks.
+The monastery buildings, situated on the south side of the church, had a three-winged layout with a patio on a square-like plan, surrounded by cloisters.
+Originally, they had only two wings – on the eastern and southern side of the patio.
+The west wing was not erected until the 16th century, when the monastery was used as a gymnasium.
+The eastern wing housed a small refectory and library, and the southern kitchen and a large refectory.
+The rooms have a stellar-shaped and net vault, while the cloisters, the refectory and even the kitchen were covered with diamond vaults.
+The chapter house with a beautiful stellar vault supported by one pillar was situated in the south-eastern corner.
+By 1487, the construction of the monastery’s upper floor was also completed, with cells for 53 monks.

 Architektura gotycka w Polsce, red.
 T. Mroczko i M. Arszyński, Warszawa 1995.